 In India, most children grow up speaking Hindi, Tamil, Telugu, Marathi, or another regional language at home.
 When they begin learning English, they face a unique challenge: English sounds don't always match the sounds in their mother tongue.
 For example, there is no direct equivalent of the English "th" sound in most Indian languages, so children often substitute "d" or "t" instead.

-Many Indian schools still rely on rote memorization — children learn to write and repeat words without understanding how the sounds connect to the letters.
-According to ASER 2023, only 43% of Indian children in Class 5 can read a basic English sentence fluently, which reflects how much this gap costs children in the long run.
-Phonics takes a different approach.
-It teaches children why words sound the way they do, which helps them decode new words independently rather than just memorizing a fixed list.
+Many Indian schools still rely on rote memorising: children learn to write and repeat words without understanding how the sounds connect to the letters.
+According to ASER's annual surveys, only 43% of Indian children in Class 5 can read a basic English sentence fluently, which reflects how much this gap costs children in the long run.
+Phonics takes a different approach: it teaches children why words sound the way they do, which helps them decode new words independently rather than memorising a fixed list.

 For Indian children in CBSE, ICSE, or state board schools, building a strong phonics foundation in the early years (ages 4–7) means they can confidently read their English textbooks, answer questions in class, and develop vocabulary much faster than children who learned by rote alone.